-Our combined Internal Medicine/Preventive Medicine resident physicians and Preventive Medicine resident physicians complete the academic year of Preventive Medicine by pursuing a Master of Public Health (MPH) degree at the Yale School of Public Health (YSPH), with tuition fully supported by our Residency Program.
-The academic year is completed in the 3rd year of the IM/PM Program, in the 2nd year of the categorical PM Program, and in the 1st year of the advanced PM Program.
+Our combined Internal Medicine/Preventive Medicine (IM/PM) resident physicians and Preventive Medicine (PM) Resident Physicians complete the academic year of Preventive Medicine by pursuing a Master of Public Health (MPH) degree at the Yale School of Public Health (YSPH), with tuition fully supported by our Residency Program.
+The academic year is completed in the 3rd year of the IM/PM Program and in the 1st year of the advanced PM Program.

 From the inception of the Preventive Medicine Residency Program, the Yale School of Public Health has been our institution’s partner School of Public Health.
 Faculty from YSPH not only advise our residents during their MPH year but also serve on our Residency Advisory Committee.
 Moreover, the close connection between our institutions is reflected by the Preventive Medicine Track , the only one of its kind in the country, offered within the one-year Advanced Professional MPH Program.

 Our residents complete the MPH degree in 11 months through YSPH’s Advanced Professional Program .
 This program is offered by YSPH to individuals with significant experience and/or an advanced degree in a field related to public health.
 Residents choose from one of six tracks :

 - Occupational Medicine.